 is 'up to date.'
 This is because, although you seem to have the basic idea of where fences should be used, your code does not actually meet the exact requirements for those fences to "synchronize".

-Here's a different example that I think demonstrates correct usage better.
+Here's an example that demonstrates correct usage.

 #include <iostream>